relab/gorums/broadcast/README.md

 #### Authentication

 - `WithAllowList(allowed) ServerOption`: Enables the user to provide a list of (address, publicKey) pairs which will be used to validate messages.
-- `the allow list are permitted to send messages to the server, and the server is only allowed to send replies to nodes on the allow list.
+Only nodes on the allow list are permitted to send messages to the server, and the server is only allowed to send replies to nodes on the allow list.
 - `EnforceAuthentication() ServerOption`: Requires that messages are signed and validated; otherwise, the server will drop them.
 - `WithAuthentication() ManagerOption`: Enables digital signatures for messages.